CigarsSmoker/Clone/How-to-get-past-"uMatrix-has-prevented-the-following-page-from-loading".md

 Most of the time it is likely a site blacklisted as a result of subscribing to one of the hosts files in the _Hosts files_ pane.

-If you really want to be able to pull web pages from the remote server, it's just a matter of modifying your ruleset appropriately.
+If you really want to be able to pull web pages from the blacklisted remote server, it's just a matter of modifying your ruleset appropriately.

 Open the popup panel: